Biepa/Security/README.md

 # Security
-Just a repository for miscellaneous things regarding pentesting and security related stuff.
+Just a repository for pentesting and security related stuff.